-- (a) If you receive a telegraphic modification or withdrawal of a bid by telephone under the circumstances in FAR 14.303(a), record the identity of the telegraph office employee telephoning the message. - (b) The receipt required by FAR 14.303(b) for withdrawal of a bid in person should read:
+(a) A telegraphic modification or withdrawal of a bid by telephone under the circumstances in FAR 14.303(a) shall not be considered.

+(b) The receipt required by FAR 14.303(b) for withdrawal of a bid in person should read:
-I am a bona fid e agent for or representative of

-(Bidder's name and ac ddress) .
-I am authorized to withdraw the bid on IFB No. scheduled for

-opening on , and acknowledge receipt

-of the unopened bid.
+I am a bona fide agent for or representative of (Bidder's name and address).
+I am authorized to withdraw the bid on IFB No. \\\\\\ scheduled for opening on \\\\\\, and acknowledge receipt of the unopened bid.

 Name and telephone no. Date